You can listen to the article (narrated by a real person):

 According to our Email Marketing Benchmarks, the welcome emails have the highest engagement, open rate, and click-through rate:

 Not to set the bar too high, let’s say your goal will therefore be to roll out a welcome email campaign that’ll generate an open rate of over 60% and CTR above 15%.

 You’ll now want to decide whom you’re going to send your email campaign.

 In this case, it’s simple – the target audience will be every new person who joins your email list.

 But it could just as well be anyone else, e.g. folks who’ve visited your store in the last 30 days but haven’t placed an order or people who’ve recently bought from you but didn’t leave a review.

 Keep in mind who your target audience is before you run off creating copy and designing your email templates.

 Now it’s time to put your creative hat on and craft that email.

 Don’t worry though, you don’t need to be a designer or a copywriter to create email campaigns that generate results.
 The most important element is to always think of your target audience and what objective you’ve set for your campaign.

-If you’re using an email marketing tool like GetResponse, you can either use the drag-and-drop Email Creator or customize one of the ready-made templates that come out of the box.
+If you’re using an email service provider like GetResponse, you can either use the drag-and-drop email creator or customize one of the ready-made templates that come out of the box.
 Using premade templates will save you a ton of time and ensure that your emails will look great across all devices and email clients.